-For some people, riding the Star Ferry is simply a matter of commuting from one side of Hong Kong to the other.
-However for tourists, crossing Victoria Harbour by Star Ferry is an unforgettable ride, and has consistently been voted one of the top experiences in Hong Kong.
+For many people, riding the Star Ferry is simply a matter of commuting from one side of Hong Kong to the other.
+However for tourists, crossing Victoria Harbour by Star Ferry is an unforgettable ride, and one of the top experiences in Hong Kong.

 Photo by iStock.com/RomanBabakin